-The barometric sensors used on both TeleMetrum and TeleMini are sensitive to sunlight.
-In normal TeleMetrum mounting situations, it and all of the other surface mount components are "down" towards whatever the underlying mounting surface is, so this is not normally a problem.
-Please consider this, though, when designing an installation, for example, in an air-frame with a see-through plastic payload bay.
-It is particularly important to consider this with TeleMini, both because the baro sensor is on the "top" of the board, and because many model rockets with payload bays use clear plastic for the payload bay!
+The barometric sensors used on all of our flight computers are sensitive to sunlight.
+In normal mounting situations, the baro sensor and all of the other surface mount components are "down" towards whatever the underlying mounting surface is, so this is not normally a problem.
+Please consider this when designing an installation in an air-frame with a see-through plastic payload bay.
+It is particularly important to consider this with TeleMini v1.0, both because the baro sensor is on the "top" of the board, and because many model rockets with payload bays use clear plastic for the payload bay!
 Replacing these with an opaque cardboard tube, painting them, or wrapping them with a layer of masking tape are all reasonable approaches to keep the sensor out of direct sunlight.